In this series, I dig a little deeper into the meaning of psychology-related terms. This week’s term is burnout.

 - dysfunctional interpersonal dynamics, including workplace bullies

-The most commonly used test to assess for risk of burnout is the Maslach Burnout Inventory.
+The most commonly used test to assess for risk is the Maslach Burnout Inventory, although it’s not freely available.
 If you want to try a quick and easy self-test that calculates your score, Mindtools.org has a burnout self-test.

 Connecting with coworkers can help reduce burnout.
 It’s also important to attend to self-care, including health basics like sleep, healthy eating, and physical activity.
 Increasing workers’ level of control over their job helps to reduce burnout.
 Building stress-management skills and setting boundaries around work can be helpful.
 Cognitive behavioural therapy (CBT) and mindfulness techniques can also be effective.

-I think the closest I came to burnout was a few years ago when I was experiencing workplace bullying.
+Probably the closest I came to being burned out was a few years ago when I was experiencing workplace bullying.
 The stress was building inexorably, and the options were a) have my illness relapse, b) burnout, or c) quit.
-I decided to quit, and I think that prevented burnout, although I still ended up having a relapse of my depression.
+I decided to quit, and I think that prevented burning out, although I still ended up having a relapse of my depression.

 Have you experienced burnout?